hyperledger/web3j/docs/source/transactions.rst

 - Nonce
 - From

-The differences between using Transaction versus RawTransaction objects for the below examples are minimal.
+Transaction and RawTransaction objects are used interchangeably in all of the subsequent examples.

 .. _transfer-of-ether: